alaingilbert/Turntable-API/README.md

 Triggered when the bot is connected.
 Do not attempt to use any actions until you receive this event.

+### on('error', function (error:Error) { })

+Triggered on connection errors, connection timeouts, and other unexpected low-level events.

+##### Warning

+If you do not handle this event, your bot will stop running when these events occur.

 ### on('tcpConnect', function (socket) { })

 Triggered when a socket opens a connection.